mukeshbasira/PJP2.0/README.md

 ```

 #### FOR TESTED EXAMPLES VISIT CALCULATOR CORE INPUT EXAMPLES FOLDER OPTION_[NAME of OPTION SELECTED] .
 ALL CSV OR BULK CSV FILES ARE IN CALCULATOR APP FOLDER.

 ## DATE CALCULATOR PostgreSQL Hibernate Extends CORE Java app

-For learning based approach only -->> Will Run on DATA of 30 random test MANUALLY CHANGE IT.
+For learning based approach only -->> Will Run on DATA of 30 random test (MANUALLY CHANGE IT).

 ```
 spring.jpa.hibernate.ddl-auto=create-drop
 ```

-## DATE CALCULATOR PostgreSQL SQL Extends CORE Java app (Get only Bulk Test DATA from DB from all previous sessions)
+## DATE CALCULATOR PostgreSQL SQL Extends CORE Java app (Get and give STATS of only Bulk Test DATA from DB from all previous sessions)

 Will RUN like core JAVA app.
 Its an ADD on to core java.
 Data will be randomly generated on User Input.
 And all data will be saved to local DB.